Chapter 3 Strengthen Your Spreadsheet Skills

 =average(C2:C7)).
 Some spreadsheet files contain multiple sheets (sometimes called workbooks), where each tab across the bottom opens a specific sheet.

-In this chapter, we’ll start by reviewing basic steps, such as sharing, uploading, and collecting data with online forms.
+In this chapter, we’ll start by reviewing basic steps, such as sharing, uploading, geocoding with add-on tools, and collecting data with online forms.
 Then we’ll move on to ways of organizing and analyzing your data, such as sorting and filtering, calculating with formulas, and summarizing with pivot tables.
 Finally, we’ll examine ways to connect different sheets, such as matching columns with lookup tables, and relational databases.
 We illustrate all of these methods with beginner-level users in mind, meaning they do not require any prior background.

 If you want to learn ways to make your computer do more of the tedious data preparation work for you, this chapter is definitely for you.
 Or if you already feel very familiar with spreadsheets, you should at least skim this chapter, and perhaps you’ll learn a trick or two that will help you to create charts and maps more efficiently later in the book.